brucemack/microlink/docs/el_supplement.md

 The server interaction accomplishes a few things:

 * Allows a node to authenticate itself and to tell the rest of the network about its status.
 Your callsign must be pre-validated for this to work.
-You use your password to authenticate securely.
+You use your password to authenticate securely, or leverage the challenge-response login protocol for improved security.
 * Provides the ability to download the entire directory of EchoLink nodes.
 * Provides the ability to authenticate the status of a single callsign for the purposes of approving inbound connection requests.